 Generally, no headgear of any kind can be worn on the skating floor.
 The reason is simple: if a hat, headband, or dew rag falls off the head, someone else can be tripped and hurt badly.
 Exceptions would involve recent surgery, chemotherapy, or religious requirements.

-During public sessions, we do not charge spectating parents to be in the building.
-We do not allow any young people (excepting age three and under) to be in the building without skates on.
+During public sessions, we do not charge spectating parents or grandparents to be in the building.
+We do not allow any young people (excepting age three or four and under) to be in the building without skates on.
 Most parents appreciate not needing to be concerned about young people who are "Hanging Out."
 Private parties have some flexibility with this policy.